armadilha/functional-light-js/manuscript/ch2.md

 # Functional-Light JavaScript
-# Chapter 2: The Nature Of Functions
+# Capitulo 2: A Natureza Das Funções

 Functional Programming is **not just programming with the `function` keyword.** Oh, if only it was that easy -- I could end the book right here!
 Nevertheless, functions really *are* at the center of FP.
 And it's how we use functions that makes our code *functional*.